easypropertylistings/Easy-Property-Listings/readme.txt

 * Developer friendly with dozens of actions and filters.
 * Custom labels for everything and full translation support.
 * Supports REAXML, JUPIX and worldwide MLS systems.
+* Hundreds of filters to modify the default behaviour of the plugin.

 **Extensions and add-ons**